National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 Acknowledging the Context

-Periodic calls for the reintroduction of national service in Australia tend to ignore or gloss over the facts, implications and history involved.
-This is prone to occur in social media posts, comments posted on media articles, thinly-structured television "debates", talkback radio, or when some TV or radio hosts and polemical newspaper columnists go into ranting mode.
+Periodic calls for the reintroduction of military or civil national service in Australia tend to ignore or gloss over the facts, implications and history involved.
+This is prone to occur in social media posts, comments posted on media articles, thinly-structured television "debates", talkback radio "discussions", or when some TV or radio hosts and polemical newspaper columnists go into ranting mode.

-Compulsory schemes involving laws requiring conscription of the unwilling or the apathetic, rather than encouraging more Australians to volunteer for full-time or reservist service in our defence force, mean at least five hard truths always need to be faced.
+Compulsory schemes involving laws requiring conscription of the unwilling or the apathetic rather than, say, encouraging more Australians to volunteer for full-time or reservist service in our defence force, mean at least five hard truths always need to be faced.

-First, in terms of civil conscription, Section 51 XXXiiiA of the Constitution (resulting from a 1949 referendum) expressly prohibits this for the provision of medical and dental services.
+First, in terms of civil conscription, Section 51 XXiiiA of the Constitution (resulting from a 1946 referendum) expressly prohibits this for the provision of medical and dental services.

 Some interpretations argue that this only prohibits the civil conscription of medical and dental practitioners to staff civil hospitals.